GLOBAL MARKETS-Wall St edges higher, gold slides ahead of CPI, central bank decisions | Headlines

 In a busy week for central banks, the yen weakened for a second straight day as expectations faded for a less dovish policy pivot from the Bank of Japan.
 All three major U.S. stock indexes turned higher as the session progressed, and while their gains remained muted, the benchmark S&P 500 briefly touched the year's highest intraday level.

 Gold dropped to a near three-week low as the dollar firmed and Treasury yields rose.
-"There's a lot we don't know about this week: we don't know what inflation is going to be, we don't we don't know the Fed is going to do and we don't know what retail sales are going to do," said Rob Haworth, senior investment strategist at CFRA Research in Seattle.
+"There's a lot we don't know about this week: we don't know what inflation is going to be, we don't we don't know the Fed is going to do and we don't know what retail sales are going to do," said Rob Haworth, senior investment strategy director at U.S. Bank Asset Management Group.
 "And on the back of all that investors seem to be feeling OK about the market."

 While the Fed is largely expected to let the Fed funds target rate stand at 5.25%-5.50%, market participants will parse the central bank's dot plot and summary economic projections to assess its likely path forward.
 Interest rate decisions are also expected from the European Central Bank (ECB) on Wednesday and the Bank of England (BoE) on Thursday.